Adult Migrant English Program

-To find out if you are eligible or to register in the AMEP, you should contact your nearest AMEP service provider.
+To find out if you are eligible or to register for the programme you should contact your nearest Adult Migrant English Program service provider.

 Where can I learn English?

-The AMEP is delivered at over 250 locations across Australia in major cities as well as rural and regional areas.
+The Adult Migrant English Program is delivered at around 250 locations across Australia in major cities as well as rural and regional areas.

 Help in other Languages

 We have information about the AMEP available in other languages.
-To see translated information in your language, head to our Information in other Languages page.
+To see translated information in your language, visit our information in other languages page.